 RIGHT TO PROTEST

-The Green Party of Quebec, the right to demonstrate, to strike and to express oneself freely without suffering from state violence perpetrated by the police.
-During the 2012-2013 student movement, thousands of young Quebeckers were illegally arrested, held and sometimes brutalized by law enforcement agencies who apply anti-constitutional laws to this unprecedented social movement.
+The Green Party of Quebec supports the right to demonstrate, to strike and to express oneself freely without suffering from state violence perpetrated by the police.
+During the 2012-2013 student movement, thousands of young Quebecers were illegally arrested, held and sometimes brutalized by law enforcement agencies who apply anti-constitutional laws to this unprecedented social movement.
 The Green Party of Quebec opposes any settlement or attack on our democracy, our freedom to assemble peacefully and the Charter of Rights and Freedoms.